Summary and Setup

-Begin to understand and use Git/Github.
+Begin to understand and use Git/GitHub.
 You will not be an expert by the end of the class.
 You will probably not even feel very comfortable using Git.
 This is okay.
 We want to make a start but, as with any skill, using Git takes practice.
 In this lesson we use Git from the Unix Shell.
 Some previous experience with the shell is expected, but is not mandatory.